williamhe7/sat_vocab_trainer/README.md

      -go to programiz.pro/ide/python
-     -make an account and create a new playground -from the explorer upload all the required files (main.py, total_words.csv, words_learned.csv) -run the main.py file
+     -make an account and create a new playground -from the explorer upload all the required files (main.py, total_words.csv, words_learned.csv) -note that you cannot upload folders directly, thus, upload each file one by one -run the main.py file
 # Usage
 1. Follow the console window output to train vocab